UTHT/pod1-software-core/README.md

     - now merge your changes with `\*-dev`...
     - `git checkout \*-dev` -> checkout your team's dev branch
     - `git merge team-name-feature-name` -> This "will" cause merge conflicts (if you are the first one making changes, then maybe not)
+    - to resolve merge conflicts, there are many ways.
+I won't describe them all, and leave it to you to research online.
+(However, I use `git mergetool`, and I've defined in the `~/.gitconfig` to use my `vim` editor to resolve merge conflicts)
     - once you've merged, make sure everything is okay -> as in, your changes, + any changes that were there are not overwritten
     - `git push origin \*-dev` push changes to your team's dev branch
   - And that's it!
 As it stands, only select people are allowd to merge `\*-dev` and `\*-stable` branches, so once you merge to `\*-dev`, that's everything